DarthLP/Auralis/frontend/README.md

 ### Core Features ✅

 - **Overview Dashboard**: Real-time signals and releases tracking with impact scoring
+- **Your Company Profile**: Special "Your Company" profile with dedicated dashboard section and comparison capabilities
 - **Companies Management**: Comprehensive company listing with search and filtering
 - **Company Detail Views**: Drill-down into specific competitor information with products and recent activity
 - **Product Analysis**: View competitor products, capabilities, and maturity tracking